11. The way to cure juvenile diabetes

 ADC and juvenile diabetes

 In juvenile diabetes, islet autoreactive CD8 T cells can be considered cancer cells.
 So an ADC that selectively kills these cells requires a monoclonal antibody that specifically targets this type of lymphocytes.
-Such a biological is (or will be) oktolimumab.
+Such a biological is (or hopefully will be soon) oktolimumab.
 The conjugated cytotoxic drug could be vedotin.
 This newly to be engineered ADC oktolimumab-vedotin must target and destroy islet autoreactive CD8 T cells, leaving the rest of the immune system intact.
 As a result, the auto-immune reaction in the pancreatic islets will stop, enabling recovery of residual β cells and the restart of insulin production.
 In patients with insufficient revival of β cells, implantation of stem cells (as extra β cells) might complete the cure for juvenile diabetes.

 Control of the cure

-After destruction of all islet autoreactive CD8 T cells by (ev. repeated) doses of oktolimumab-vedotin, the residual β cells will regain control of the blood glucose concentration and will restart insulin production, thus gradually banning the daily insulin injections.
+After destruction of all islet autoreactive CD8 T cells by (ev. repeated doses of) oktolimumab-vedotin, the residual β cells will regain control of the blood glucose concentration and will restart insulin production, thus gradually banning the daily insulin injections.
 Outcome measures for this ADC therapy will be two blood tests:

 1. anti-GAD: decrease of the antibodies against GAD reflects the release of the auto-immune reaction in the pancreas of type 1 diabetics.